Long Island Nursing Home Abuse Attorney

 If you suspect a family member or someone you care about is a victim of nursing home negligence, abuse or neglect, seeking legal help immediately is critical to put a stop to the mistreatment.

-Call Rosenberg & Gluck, LLP at (631) 451-7900 or toll free at (888) 545-2993 for a no cost, no obligation consultation.
+Contact Rosenberg & Gluck, LLP online or by calling (631) 451-7900 for a no cost, no obligation consultation.
 Learn about the legal remedies available to protect your loved one from further abuse and neglect.
 Preserve their rights and obtain full and fair compensation for the harm they suffered.